ria-ahyoung/medium-trends-daily/template/dynamic.md

 <br/>
 <h1><a href=https://medium.com/tag/kubernetes/recommended target="_blank" rel="noopener noreferrer">Kubernetes</a></h1>
 <h3>1.
-WebAssembly for Network Automation: Build Once, Run Anywhere - <a href="https://medium.com/@wim.henderickx/webassembly-for-network-automation-build-once-run-anywhere-b1e5317585ac" target="_blank" rel="noopener noreferrer">link</a></h3>
+Infrastructure as Code is too generic - <a href="https://medium.com/itnext/infrastructure-as-code-is-too-generic-a3d267c5d0eb" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Wim Henderickx`**
+✍️ **posted by `ITNEXT`**

-<blockquote>Modern network automation frameworks promise efficiency, but they often come with hidden constraints — they lock you into specific…</blockquote>
+<blockquote>Infrastructure as Code tools currently have no awareness of the purposes of configured resources or of the operations being performed.</blockquote>

 <h3>2.
 Whisper to Your Kubernetes Cluster: Building KubeWhisper, the Voice-Activated AI Assistant - <a href="https://medium.com/generative-ai/whisper-to-your-kubernetes-cluster-building-kubewhisper-the-voice-activated-ai-assistant-9ef33c0426d2" target="_blank" rel="noopener noreferrer">link</a></h3>